waynesutton/better-todo/README.md

   - Visible add button ("+") on mobile devices for easy todo creation
   - Touch-optimized button sizes and spacing
   - Simplified interface for small screens
+  - iOS splash screen for app-like experience when installed
 - **Clean, minimal design** with no boxes or borders around items
 - **Native spell check** enabled (Grammarly disabled for better performance)
 - **Custom font sizing** with CSS variables for easy customization